Old Glory travels from sea to shining sea

 |0

-This work, Old Glory travels from sea to shining sea [Image 1 of 5], is free of known copyright restrictions under U.S. copyright law.
+This work, Old Glory travels from sea to shining sea, by A1C Denise Jenson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT